Updated: Sep 11, 2022

 Now let’s look at the ILO models for an instance, which is focussed on giving a more meaningful connection to one’s life and choice.
 ILO addresses and tries to strengthen six principles and is a useful starting point for assisting people explore ILO over SIL.
 These fundamentals are Belonging, Independent living, self-determination, flexibility, choice and trust.

 So in conclusion, with changes expected and coming, a thing to ponder for SIL providers is - Will ILO model takes over SIL and is a major focus area of the agency to solve general crisis faced by SIL Disability Accommodation providers and participants in Australia?
 Certainly SIL will exist for participants with more complex needs as stated in the report however those who need flexibility and little care ILO opens exciting new range of possibilities than conventional SIL models.
 ILO provides more options and is built around individual choice Options.

-We can wait, be ready and prepare ourselves for the changes coming and hope that the future of SIl under NDIS becomes only better for both participants and providers, as the scheme matures.
+We can wait, or proactively be ready and prepared for the changes coming and hope that the future of SIl under NDIS becomes only better for both participants and providers, as the scheme matures.

 Written by - Shoeb Patel

 A Visionary, A Founder, A Manager, with extensive experience in Disability & Aged Care and a strong academic background in Aged Care Management, Business studies and General Management.

 Extremely passionate about creating a society that includes, values and amplifies the voice of people with disabilities and Frail aged